jacobbat/resume/resume.md

 #### Cloud Custodian implementation | Multibillion dollar FinTech company

-* Used Python and Boto 3 to deploy Cloud Custodian into 150+ AWS accounts using a hub and spoke approach, with Lambda, SQS, SNS, and SES services
+* Used Python and Boto 3 to help deploy Cloud Custodian into 150+ AWS accounts using a hub and spoke approach, with Lambda, SQS, SNS, and SES services

 #### Rancher Kubernetes hardening and automation | S&P 500 semiconductor manufacturer